matthiasak/clan/README.md

 4. [mixin.js](src/mixin.js) - a `mixin()` function that can build mixins for an ES6 `class`
 5. [batch.js](src/batch.js) - a functional abstraction for a `fetch()` that deduplicates on-the-wire requests, batching parallel requests together
 6. [vdom.js](src/vdom.js) - a tiny, super-fast universal Virtual DOM with functional wrappers that can load data from sync or async sources before rendering completes
-7. [observable](src/observable.js) - an extremely powerful, efficient, memory-friendly state cascading paradigm that enables all sorts of asynchronous, functional, and lazy-evaluation paradigms
+7. [observable.js](src/observable.js) - an extremely powerful, efficient, memory-friendly state cascading paradigm that enables all sorts of asynchronous, functional, and lazy-evaluation paradigms
+8. [worker.js](src/worker.js) - a quick, observable friendly abstraction to creating web worker threads via blobs/blob URLs, pushing dependency code to them, and even spreading work to multiple workers in parallel and streaming the output back to one method.
+Works very nicely with observables as both input and output pipes.

 ## Examples